-One of the worst parts about long RV trips is finding laundromats, then finding an ATM, and coin machine.
-But some RVs do actually come with, or can be fitted with washers and dryers.
+One of the worst parts about long RV trips is finding laundromats, and then finding coins.
+But some RVs come with or can be fitted with washers and dryers.
 But are RV washers and dryers worth it?

 But there’s a big difference between buying an RV with a washer & dryer and deciding to add one to your RV.